-What struck me, however, was the preponderance of handheld devices being used to stay up on the action.
-In the boarding area alone, at least six people were watching the game on their mobile phones or tablets.
-NBCSports decision to stream the game over the web and their mobile app enabled many fans to tune in without having to tether themselves to their televisions.
+I was struck, however, by the preponderance of handheld devices tuned to the action.
+In the boarding area, at least six people were watching the game on their mobile phones or tablets.
+NBCSports’ made a wise decision to stream the game over the web and their mobile app.
+This enabled many fans to tune in without having to tether themselves to their televisions.

-This presents several challenges, as well as potential opportunities, to traditional cable service providers and to advertisers, especially since most of the streaming services such as Netflix, Prime video, and HBO, don’t run ads.
+This presents some significant challenges to traditional cable service providers, as well as advertisers.
+Consider that most of the streaming services such as Netflix, Amazon Prime, and HBO, don’t run ads.

 And in an age when almost every trailers is a 10 minute spoiler for the upcoming film and increasingly commercials are like movie trailers, it wouldn’t be such a big deal if we watched a commercial for Coke instead.